ejwillemse/BAN313/chapter4.md

 meanInter
 sdInter

 #10.
-For a worst-case scenario we can use the `holeMeansInter` value that is the furthest away from the required drill hole size of 10cm, and the `sdInter` value that is the largest as the mean and standard deviation of the drill-hole size normal distribution.
+For a worst-case scenario we can use the `holeMeansInter` value that is the furthest away from the required drill hole size of 10cm, and the `sdInter` value that is the largest.
 Using the appropriate two values, calculate the probability of a hole falling *outside* a tolerance limit of 0.5cm.
 For the calculations, use `holeMeansInter` and `sdInter` directly by calling either `holeMeansInter[1]` or `holeMeansInter[2]`, depending on which can be considered as the worst-case option, and the same with `sdInter`.
 Assign your answer to `pDefective05`.
 Do not use the values displayed in the terminal.
 They are not accurate enough.
 Hint: use the `pnorm` function and remember that you will have to call it twice.